 About Kaytee Products Incorporated

-About 10% of the products sold by Central Garden & Pet are made in China, making it susceptible to tariffs placed on Chinese-made goods in the ongoing tensions between the US and China over trade.
+About 10% of the products sold by Central Garden & Pet are made in China, making it susceptible to tariffs placed on Chinese-made goods in the ongoing trade tensions between the US and China.

-Although most operations and facilities are in the US, the company has a presence in Canada, China, Mexico, and the UK.
+Although most operations are in the US, the company has two distribution facilities in China, one distribution facility in Canada, and another one in the UK.

 Sales and Marketing